 Project participants will be encouraged to seek additional funding to support the activities, data, resources and educational materials developed herein.
-NRSP-8 participants have been highly successful leveraging research funding using NRSP-8 tools and resources, with an average return on investment of more than \$20 for each dollar provided to the NRSP-8 project.
-We intend to continue this incredible leveraged success by pursuing grant funding for conferences and meetings and education and training grants to expand and sustain the project's outreach activities.
-Moreover, by building stronger links with our industry stakeholders and including them in project management and decision making, we anticipate that we can obtain industry support that will offset the costs of meetings and training activities.
+This directive has a high probability of success; in fact, NRSP-8 participants have been highly successful leveraging research funding using the NRSP-8 tools and resources, with an average return on investment of more than \$20 for each dollar provided to the NRSP-8 project.
+Grants for conferences and meetings as well as education and training grants will be developed, and the funding will allow expansion of the project's outreach activities.
+Moreover, strong linkages with our industry stakeholders, included in project management and decision making, will create opportunities for seeking industry sponsorship of meetings and training activities.